remix-run/remix/docs/guides/mutations.md

 Pretty slick!
 Now when the user clicks "Create", the inputs go disabled, and the submit button's text changes.
 The whole operation should be faster now too since there's just one network request happening instead of a full page reload (which involves potentially more network requests, reading assets from the browser cache, parsing JavaScript, parsing CSS, etc.).

-We didn't do much with `transition`, on this page, but you can ask for values from the object while it's pending like `transition.formData.data.get("name")` or `transition.formData.get("description")`.
+We didn't do much with `transition`, on this page, but you can ask for values from the object while it's pending like `transition.submission.formData.data.get("name")` or `transition.submission.formData.get("description")`.

 ## Animating in the Validation Errors